GoogleCloudPlatform/podcast/site/content/post/episode-52-gde-summit.md

 ##### Were will we be?

-Francesc will be working on the next episode of [justforfunc](https://youtube.com/c/justforfunc) and enjoying some holidays, right before joining our team offsite in Los Angeles.
+Francesc will be working on the next episode of [justforfunc](https://youtube.com/c/justforfunc) and enjoying some holidays, right before joining our team offsite in Los Angeles with Mark.